New South Wales D set: History

-During early ordering stages, the trains were simply referred to as the New Intercity Fleet.
+During early ordering stages, the trains were simply referred to as the New Intercity Fleet (NIF).
 In April 2021, the name Mariyung, a Darug word for emu, was officially designated for the fleet.

 In July 2021, the Mariyung fleet received its final approval to carry passengers from the independent Office of the National Rail Safety Regulator and were intended to enter service as soon as possible.
 At the time, 16 trains were being tested on the network and 8 of which were ready to progressively enter passenger service.

 In September 2021, 56 additional carriages were ordered, bringing the total number of carriages to 610.